gaurnitai1/Crash_c_week2/readme.md

-# This is call practivce program of condition , function
+# This repo will have practice  program of condition , function